-The governance of Spring Hill College is the sole responsibility of the Board of Trustees of Spring Hill College, whose legal title is: The President and Trustees of the Spring Hill College in the County of Mobile, chartered by the Legislature of the State of Alabama on January 9, 1836.
+The governance of Spring Hill College is the sole responsibility of the Board of Trustees of Spring Hill College, whose legal title is: Spring Hill College, chartered by the Legislature of the State of Alabama on January 9, 1836.
 The Charter of the College, as amended in 1974 and 1980, requires that the President of the College and a significant number of the Board of Trustees be members of the Society of Jesus.
 The College is a Catholic liberal arts college under the sponsorship of the Jesuit Fathers of the New Orleans Province of the Society of Jesus.
-Spring Hill College is an autonomous institution in its government with all authority and ownership vested in the Board of Trustees, and it receives no direct support from either public or ecclesiastical sources.
+Spring Hill College is an autonomous institution in its governance with all authority and ownership vested in the Board of Trustees, and it receives no direct support from either public or ecclesiastical sources.